peterkappus/hugo-pk/content/blog/project-management-terms/index.md

       link: https://unsplash.com/photos/9SewS6lowEU
 ---

 Early in my career, when I was getting into "project management", I often felt confused and intimidated by all the terminology I heard people throwing around.
 I wished there was something simple to explain each term and how they fit together.
 This is my attempt to write such a thing.
-I've intentionally avoided "agile" specific words (for now) to focus on more general concepts.
+I've intentionally avoided "agile" specific words (for now) to focus on more general concepts. _UPDATE_: Check out my [introduction to agile terminology](/blog/a-tour-of-basic-agile-terminology/).

 ## Reflecting and planning
 **Work** is the process of turning **resources**  into **outcomes**.